invoke-often/invoke-often/README.md

 ## Physical copies

 In the event you would like a hard copy of the book, please print it from the PDF via your chosen printer.
 It is no longer available from me directly.
-If you would like to donate to me, please feel free to use Github Sponsors for a one-time donation, but preferably, donate directly to the Keep Silence project, linked above.
+If you would like to donate to the project, please feel free to use Github Sponsors for a one-time donation, but, preferably, donate directly to the Keep Silence project, linked above.

 Steps to print on Lulu: